-In December 2020, the Company announced the closing of the strategic partnership with Osisko.
-The transaction added US\$12.5 M (CAD\$16.2 M) to the Company's treasury, which will be used to fund exploration and development activities at the AntaKori project, and for working capital and general corporate purposes.
-Further information is discussed under Strategic Partnership below.
+In December 2020, the Company announced the closing of the Osisko Partnership.
+The transaction added US\$12.5 M (C\$16,198,751) to the Company's treasury, which will be used to fund exploration and development activities at the AntaKori project, and for working capital and general corporate purposes.
+Further information is discussed under Strategic Partnership above.